-Commercial proposals should set out a sustainable, fully-costed, phased decommissioning, restoration and aftercare scheme which restores the site.
-This may be secured through appropriate financial guarantees, which will be regularly reviewed.
+Commercial proposals should set out a sustainable, fully-costed, phased restoration and aftercare scheme which restores the site.
+It should identify a beneficial after-use for the site, which also enhances green infrastructure and the green network.
+This will be secured through appropriate financial guarantees, which will be regularly reviewed.